enkidevs/curriculum/javascript/core/recipes-ii/avoid-using-with.md

 There are however many potential pitfalls to using `with`:
 * You can easily make global variables by mistake.

-* It can be difficult to read.
+* It can be challenging to read.

-* The compiler disables optimisation operations.
+* The compiler disables optimization operations.

 It is not recommended that you use `with` and it is not allowed in ES5 **strict mode**.